Evaluation Guide

 Goal: Account for LLM non-determinism.

-var runner = new StochasticRunner(harness, options);
+var runner = new StochasticRunner(harness, statisticsCalculator: null, options);

 var result = await runner.RunStochasticTestAsync(